sap-tutorials/Tutorials/tutorials/conversational-ai-scripting-intro/conversational-ai-scripting-intro.md

     !![Requirement for category](ifcategorymissing.png)

     Click **Connect External Service > Consume API Service**.
-We will use the service, and then use scripting on its response, to tell the user to select a category.
+You will use the service, and then use scripting on its response, to tell the user to select a category.

     ![Connect external service](connectexternalservice.png)